kintone-workshops/ai-kintone-gallery/README.md

 ## Create a Kintone Web Database App

-Let's create a Kintone App with some Shapes and Sizes to display!
+Let's create a Kintone App with an article title, and text to send to Medium!

 Here are the required fields & their configurations for our workshop: